palori/02456_project_audioset_attention/README.md

 		    |_ packed_features

 4. If you want to <b>train</b> the network you are now ready to run the `runme.sh` file.
-It was already done and
+It was already done and we provide you the data from the trained models in the `data` folder of this repository.

 5. The <b>results</b> of this project are presented in the Jupyter notebook `Results.ipynb`.